-Accounting Pronouncements Issued
+New Accounting Pronouncements

-In November 2023, the Financial Accounting Standards Board ("FASB") issued a new Accounting Standard Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures that amends the segment reporting requirements to add incremental disclosures of significant segment expenses and other segment items.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued a new Accounting Standards Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures that amends the segment reporting requirements to add incremental disclosures of significant segment expenses and other segment items.
 The amendments will be effective for the fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-The Company is currently evaluating the effects of this new standard.
+The adoption of this ASU is expected to have a limited impact on the Company's disclosures.

 In December 2023, the FASB issued a new ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures to improve income tax disclosures primarily for the rate reconciliation and income taxes paid information.
 The amendments will be effective for the annual periods beginning after December 15, 2024.
-The Company is currently evaluating the effects of this new standard.
+The adoption of this ASU is expected to have a limited impact on the Company's disclosures.